-For all other subjects, they will be set a piece of home learning every 14 days.
+For all other subjects, students will be set a piece of home learning every 14 days.

 Where departments choose to set extended or project based home learning, the total time allocated to home learning will not exceed 30 minutes per week.
-Exceptions to this will be during assessment periods where revision tasks will be placed onto GO 4 Schools over a longer period of time.
+Exceptions to this will be during assessment periods where revision tasks will be placed onto Microsoft Teams over a longer period of time.
 Students will be expected to complete revision for assessments over holiday periods.
+Your child will be given hard copies of any worksheets and have the work explained to them when home learning is set.
+They then have 7 days from this point to have their learning tested.